nqngo/talks/README.md

 This repo is a collection of presentations given over the years.

-### 2021
-- Practical Zero Trust: An exercise in transition to Zero Trust security for DevOps.

 ### 2022
-- One Key to Rule Them All: GPG + SSH + FIDO2 + MFA + Zero Trust with Yubikey.
+- One Key to Rule Them All: GPG + SSH + FIDO2 + MFA + Zero Trust with Yubikey: [Part 1](https://pt.behindtheclouds.dev/2022-yubikey-one.html), [Part 2](https://pt.behindtheclouds.dev/2022-yubikey-two.html)

 ## Library